|Phone Number:||(203) 582-5362|

 On selection Monday, Quinnipiac turned some heads with its spectacular season and garnered the No. 13 seed in the NCAA Tournament’s Bridgeport Region.
-The Bobcats drew the No. 4 seed Maryland and headed to College Park, Md. to the Comcast Center for their opening round clash.
+The Bobcats drew the No. 4 seed Maryland and headed to College Park, Md. at the Comcast Center for their opening round clash.
 Quinnipiac went toe-to-toe with the Atlantic Coast Conference power, but ultimately fell to ACC Player of the Year Alyssa Thomas and the Terrapin in a game that was televised nationally on ESPN2.

 Quinnipiac was one of eight NCAA Division I teams to win every game in the months of January and February, giving them the fifth longest winning streak (22) in the country (at the time).
 The Bobcats’ 30-3 overall record was tops in the New England Region, producing a higher winning percentage than the UConn Huskies – the eventual 2013 National Champions.

 The success of the 2012-13 season came after a tremendous campaign in 2011-12.
 Fabbri led the Bobcats to their third 20-plus win season, their 12th consecutive Northeast Conference Tournament appearance and a second trip to the Women’s National Invitation Tournament (WNIT).
 Quinnipiac fell short to Atlantic-10 opponent Temple in the first round, after advancing to the Semifinals of the NEC Tournament.

 Along with the team’s success, came individual success as well.
 Felicia Barron was named the Northeast Conference’s Defensive Player of the Year and to the All-NEC First Team after leading the nation in steals throughout the season.
 Joining Barron with end-of-the-season honors was Jasmine Martin, who was named to the All-NEC Rookie Team.